oracle/docker-images/OracleDatabase/RAC/OracleRealApplicationClusters/README.md

 * If you want to specify different passwords for all the accounts, create 3 different files and encrypt them under /opt/.secrets and pass the file name to the container using the env variable.
 Env variables can be ORACLE_PWD_FILE for oracle user, GRID_PWD_FILE for grid user, and DB_PWD_FILE for the database password.
 * if you want a common password oracle, grid, and db user, you can assign a password file name to COMMON_OS_PWD_FILE env variable.

-### Deploying RAC on Container With Block Devices:
+### Deploying Oracle RAC on Container With Block Devices:

-If you are using an NFS volume, skip to the section below "Deploying RAC on Container with NFS Volume".
+If you are using an NFS volume, skip to the section below "Deploying Oracle RAC on Container with NFS Volume".

 Make sure the ASM devices do not have any existing file system.
 To clear any other file system from the devices, use the following command: